 ClaroRead How To Articles

-When you can’t select text in a PDF, you can either use ClaroRead’s Scan from screen tool to read out small sections of it, or you can use the Scan from PDF / File feature to convert the entire PDF into accessible text that can be read aloud, copied into other documents, and so on.
+While you can use ClaroRead’s Scan from screen tool to read out sections of inaccessible text, it is often more useful to convert the entire PDF into accessible text that can be read aloud, copied into other documents, and so on.

 Train the Trainer materials

 Everything you need to appoint trainers or champions in your school, district or institution